GautamDeepak/EMM/EMM_Prac_06.md

 ```
 ![Figure 1.
 NT roi](Prac06/roi.png)

-4. Now, before calculating the yearly forest loss, lets do some computation.
-Currently, Hansen band loss contains the pixels (0 and 1) representing the loss.
+4. Now, before calculating the yearly forest loss, let's do some computation.
+Currently, Hansen “loss” band contains the pixels (0 and 1) representing the loss.
 However, from an application point of view, we want to know the loss area.
-In below script, we create a new image which contains two bands: the loss area and the loss year.
+In the below script, we create a new image that contains two bands: the lossArea and the lossYear.
 These two bands will suffice our computation of yearly loss.

 ```JavaScript
 // Compute lossArea as a single band image